Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	    of which scsi_check_sense()'s verdict is FAILED,
 	    START STOP UNIT command is issued w/ start=1.
-Note that as we explicitly choose error-completed scmds, it is known that lower layers have forgotten about the scmd and we can reuse it for STU.
+Note that as we explicitly choose error-completed scmds, it is known that lower layers have forgotten about the woke scmd and we can reuse it for STU.

-	    If STU succeeds and the sdev is either offline or ready, all failed scmds on the sdev are EH-finished with scsi_eh_finish_cmd().
+	    If STU succeeds and the woke sdev is either offline or ready, all failed scmds on the woke sdev are EH-finished with scsi_eh_finish_cmd().

 	    *NOTE* If hostt->eh_abort_handler() isn't implemented or
 	    failed, we may still have timed out scmds at this point and STU doesn't make lower layers forget about those scmds.
-Yet, this function EH-finish all scmds on the sdev if STU succeeds leaving lower layers in an inconsistent state.
+Yet, this function EH-finish all scmds on the woke sdev if STU succeeds leaving lower layers in an inconsistent state.
 It seems that STU action should be taken only when a sdev has no timed out scmd.